Condition Names

 Format3 - Range of values

-Condition name is declared with a range of values to validate. i.e., In a single condition, it can validate with range of values started from one value to another in a sequence.
+Condition name is declared with a range of values to validate. i.e., In a single condition, it can validate with a range of values started from one value to another in a sequence.
 Syntax -

 88 Condition-Name VALUE value1 THRU literalN.